What Is Non-Recourse Factoring?

 Recourse vs Non-Recourse Factoring

-Non-Recourse Factoring: a factoring agreement which, if the debtor does not pay the invoice due to an insolvency during the recourse period, the factoring company assumes the risk of non-payment and the client company is not liable for payment.
+Non-Recourse Factoring: a factoring agreement in which, if the debtor does not pay the invoice due to insolvency during the recourse period, the factoring company assumes the risk of non-payment, and the client company is not liable for payment.

-Whether it is best for your company to choose recourse or non-recourse factoring depends on the strength of your customer base.
-Except for the protection as described above, both categories provide the same features and benefits:
+Whether your company should choose recourse or non-recourse factoring depends on the credit strength of your customer base.
+Except for the protection as described above, both recourse and non-recourse factoring provide the same features and benefits:

 Features: